Zendrakk/CharacterManagerApiTutorial/README.md

 # CharacterManagerApiTutorial

-A .NET 9 Web API project for managing characters in a fantasy game.
-It supports secure user registration, login, token refresh, and management of character data like races, classes, and factions — all powered by Entity Framework Core and SQL Server.
+A backend tutorial project for managing characters in a fantasy-themed game using **ASP.NET Core 9** and **Entity Framework Core**.
+This project demonstrates best practices for building APIs with clean architecture, validation logic, and data access patterns.
+It supports secure user registration, login, token refresh, and management of character data like races, classes, and factions.

 ## 🚀 Features